numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 As discussed above (`Background: What's wrong with the status quo?`_), this has been tried this for many years via the ``numpy.matrix`` type (and its predecessors in Numeric and numarray).
-The result is a strong consensus among experienced numerical programmers that ``numpy.matrix`` should essentially never be used, because of the problems caused by having conflicting duck types for arrays.
+The result is a strong consensus among both numpy developers and developers of downstream packages that ``numpy.matrix`` should essentially never be used, because of the problems caused by having conflicting duck types for arrays.
 (Of course one could then argue we should *only* define ``__mul__`` to be matrix multiplication, but then we'd have the same problem with elementwise multiplication.)
 There have been several pushes to remove ``numpy.matrix`` entirely; the only counter-arguments have come from educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices (see `Transparent syntax is especially crucial for non-expert programmers`_).
 But, of course, starting out newbies with a dispreferred syntax and then expecting them to transition later causes its own problems.
 The two-type solution is worse than the disease.

 **Add lots of new operators, or add a new generic syntax for defining infix operators:** In addition to being generally un-Pythonic and